open-keychain/open-keychain/README.md

 * https://www.timroes.de/2013/09/12/speed-up-gradle/
 * Disable Lint checking if it is enabled in build.gradle

+### Error:Configuration with name 'default' not found.

+Gradle project dependencies are missing.
+Do a ``git submodule init && git submodule update``

 ### Translations

 Translations are hosted on Transifex, which is configured by ".tx/config".